What Happens to Your Body When You Eat Grapes Every Day

 While it’s not as much as you’d get from citrus fruit or any of these 6 surprising vitamin C all-stars, you’ll score a bit of immune-system-supporting vitamin C from grapes, too.

-You May Sleep More Soundly
+They May Help You Sleep More Soundly

 Melatonin is the body’s primary sleep-regulating hormone.
 Our bodies create it—levels slowly increase during the day and peak at night, cueing the body that bedtime is on the horizon.

-According to a 2017 article in Food Chemistry, scientists discovered in 2006 that grape skins contain melatonin, which is believed to remain in the grapes even when they’re turned into wine.
+Scientists discovered in 2006 that grape skins contain melatonin, which is believed to remain in the grapes even when they’re turned into wine.
 While it’s certainly not as simple as “eat grapes, snooze well,” a serving of grapes can be part of a multi-faceted strategy to get a better night’s sleep.

-Grapes Nutrition
+Nutrition Information

+With each bunch, you’ll be inching closer to your fiber intake goals—which fewer than 1 in 10 of us meet.
 “Grapes are packed with essential carbs, hydration, vitamins, minerals, antioxidants and polyphenols,” says Ehsani.
+Each 1-cup serving of grapes provides:

 • Calories: 104

-• Carbohydrates: 27g
+• Carbohydrates: 27 g

-• Dietary fiber: 1g
+• Dietary fiber: 1 g

-• Added sugar: 0g
+• Added sugar: 0 g

-• Protein: 1g
+• Protein: 1 g

-• Total fat: 0g
+• Total fat: 0 g

-• Sodium: 3mg
+• Sodium: 3 mg

-• Potassium: 288mg (6% Daily Value)
+• Potassium: 288 mg (6% Daily Value)

-• Vitamin C: 5mg (6% DV)
+• Vitamin C: 5 mg (6% DV)

-• Vitamin K: 22mcg (18% DV)
+• Vitamin K: 22 mcg (18% DV)

-Are Grapes Safe for Everyone to Eat?
+Are Grapes Safe for Everyone?

+While grape allergies are rare, they do exist.
+Anyone who has been diagnosed with an allergy or intolerance should avoid anything made with grapes.
 In addition, if you're on a blood thinner medication and like to nosh on grapes frequently, it's a good idea to have a conversation with your healthcare practitioner.
-They may want to adjust your medication since there is some evidence that the resveratrol in grapes may increase the action of these medications, making it more difficult for your blood to clot when necessary, per a 2020 study in Scientific Reports.
+They may want to adjust your medication since there is some evidence that the resveratrol in grapes may increase the action of these medications, making it more difficult for your blood to clot when necessary.

+Beyond these situations, “there is no reason to avoid eating them daily if you enjoy them,” says Shaw.
+“With that said, it’s important to eat a variety-filled diet, so consider alternating the color [grapes] you are choosing to reap the rainbow of benefits.”
 For kids under age 5, whole grapes can pose a choking risk.
 If you have a little one at home and are sharing grapes with them, use a knife to quarter the grapes to help them chew and swallow the fruit more easily, says Shaw, a mom herself.

 How many food-group servings one needs varies depending on age, activity level, gender and medical history, says Shaw.
-According to the 2020-2025 Dietary Guidelines for Americans, most adults should aim for 2 to 2½ cups of fruit per day.
+Most adults should aim for 2 to 2½ cups of fruit per day.
+Making one of those cups of fruit grapes is a terrific option on all or most days if you enjoy eating this superfruit.

+“It’s a good idea to stick to one serving,” suggests Ehsani.
+“Though, if you are a grape lover you might want to have multiple servings on one day every so often, and that’s perfectly OK.”
 Remember that it's always a good idea to shoot for a rainbow of colors each week to diversify your vitamin, mineral and fiber intake.
 Try to mix things up by incorporating citrus, tropical fruits, berries, melons, apples, bananas, pears and stone fruits like peaches, nectarines, cherries, apricots and plums.

 There are lots of ways to incorporate grapes into your diet besides eating them fresh by the bunch.